hadley/assertthat/README.md

 # [1] TRUE
 ```

 This is a good defensive programming technique, and is useful as source-code documentation: you can see exactly what your function expects when you come back to it in the future.
-It is partly a response to the lack of static typing in R, but it allow you to test for general conditions (like `length(x) == length(y)`) that are difficult to express in a type system.
+It is partly a response to the lack of static typing in R, but it allows you to test for general conditions (like `length(x) == length(y)`) that are difficult to express in a type system.

 `assertthat` can be installed either from CRAN: